Helium-Labs/Zorkin/README.md

 - Maintains the same guarantees that ZKLogin offers
 - The contract code can be optimized at a low level, such as restricting rekeying to authorized AuthReceiver actions.
 This is omitted for simplicity, maintaining focus on the higher-level method.
+- There is a trivial extension to enforce expiration on the ephemeral key, to prevent long ranged attacks.
+E.g. have the key expire after 8 hours of use.

 ## Future Work